 - Epcot International Flower and Garden Festival: From March through May, you can enjoy the floral wonders of Epcot.
 The Walt Disney World Resort hosts the annual event that displays over 30 million blooms, and the celebration is a breathtaking sight.
 The roses, wildflowers, topiaries, and herb gardens will flourish for the entirety of the event's seven-week run.

-- Springing the Blues Festival: Taking over Jacksonville in early April, this free outdoor blues festival features performances from renowned blues artists from around the globe.
+- Springing the Blues Festival: Taking over Jacksonville during the first weekend in April, this free outdoor blues festival features performances from renowned blues artists from around the globe.

 - SunFest: Some of Florida's best music festivals take place during the spring and this one is no exception.
 This waterfront festival takes place in West Palm Beach and features five days of top musical acts.